-Chow Fun, also known as Chow Hoh Fun, gets its name from the town of Shahe in Guangzhou, where its distinctive style of flat rice noodles was first created.
+Beef Chow Fun, also known as Chow Hor Fun, gets its name from the town of Shahe in Guangzhou, where this distinctive style of flat rice noodles was first created.

 As more Chinese people started coming to America in the 40s and 50s, over two-thirds of them were Guangdong Yan (like my mom and dad).
 Up until the 60s and 70s, Chinese food in America was primarily Cantonese cuisine.

 That’s why, today, Cantonese dishes like chow fun and chow mein are still among the most popular dishes across over 40,000 Chinese restaurants in America.

 Restaurant-level smokiness and wok hei may be hard to achieve, but my dad will show you how you can still nail that flavor and texture at home.

 Since it's unlikely that you have jet-level burners at home (or do you?), the noodles will have to cook for a little longer than they would in a restaurant.
 Be patient and let them get toasty before you agitate or stir them.

 Thank you, Kikkoman!

 This recipe is brought to you in part by Kikkoman.
 My dad has been using Kikkoman flavors throughout his 50-year career as a chef, and it's a privilege to get to partner with them on such an iconic recipe, beef chow fun!